 Jessica is already isolated from both her busy, dating mother and her peers when she brings home a skinny, ugly kitten she calls Worm.
 But then Worm starts convincing her to do mean, awful things — and Jessica realizes that Worm must be a witch’s cat.
-So has Worm bewitched her or does he have other reasons to be interested in Jessica?
+So has Worm bewitched her, or does he have other reasons to be interested in Jessica?
 And how can she free herself from his influence?
 This Newbery Honor book captures the isolation and alienation many young people feel, and explores the question of moral responsibility — all in a spooky, supernatural setting.

 It’s 1899 and 12-year-old Serafina lives with her pa in the basement of the Biltmore Estate in North Carolina, where the most important rule has always been that no one can know she’s there.
 But when children start disappearing, Serafina knows the culprit: the mysterious man in a black cloak she’s seen stalking the estate’s halls.
 With the help of the estate owners’ nephew, Braeden, Serafina must find a way to reveal the man’s true identity.
 In the process, she will learn secrets about a legacy of magic and discover who she really is.
-Fans of this book will also want to check out the sequels, Serafina and the Twisted Staff and Serafina and the Splintered Heart, and Serafina and the Seven Stars.
+Fans of this book will also want to check out the sequels, Serafina and the Twisted Staff, Serafina and the Splintered Heart, and Serafina and the Seven Stars.
 All four books in the series are also available in a box set.